Home ยป Drinks

 Try atole de elote for a sweet, creamy, and cinnamon-infused corn drink.
-This dairy-free version is the perfect morning energy boost or complement to tasty snacks like tamales.
-You are going to love it!
+Made with fresh corn, dairy-free milk, and piloncillo, it’s the perfect morning energy boost or complement to snacks like tamales.

 Atole de Elote in a Clay Cup